benjaminion/upgrading-ethereum-book/src/book.md

 #### Introduction

 An element of randomness is an important part of a permissionless blockchain protocol, both for security and for fairness.

+A protocol that is fully predicatable could work well in a benign environment.
+But we must assume that our protocols will come under attack, and predictability provides attackers with opportunities - just as the bad guys in crime thrillers often take advantage of their victims' predictable routines.

-If the protocol were fully predictable attackers could know ahead of time which validators will be active in different roles, which gives them a significant foothold in attacking the protocol.
+An attacker with advance knowledge of which validators will be active in different roles has a significant foothold for mounting an attack.
 For example, to selectively mount denial of service attacks against future proposers, or to bribe members of a particular committee, or to register especially advantageous validator numbers for themselves allowing them to take over a future committee, or simply to censor transactions.[^fn-initial-shuffling]

 [^fn-initial-shuffling]: For a cute illustration of the perils of insufficient unpredictability, see [Issue 1446](https://github.com/ethereum/consensus-specs/issues/1446) on the specs repo: Manipulating deposit contract to gain an early majority.
 Hat-tip to [Paul Hauner](https://twitter.com/paulhauner/status/1509677010448121856).